nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	* Rename the keyword to "asynchronous".
 * Division differences (/ versus //), most notably in nvwave.WavePlayer and manipulating mouse cursor.
 	* Standardize around floor division (//) for integer values, regular division (/) for floats.
-* Bytes versus strings caused by encoding.
+* Bytes versus strings caused by encoding, or in some cases, mandated by DLL's where ANSI characters are expected.
 	* Try unifying under Unicode as much as possible.
 	* This is pronounced when working with C functions (Espeak DLL, for example) where ANSI strings are expected by C functions but Python prefers Unicode.
 * Removed and incompatible modules, including new.instancemethod.